 “The Redboard” takes looks back at past race results and analyzes my picks for the Steam tip sheet–the good, the bad, and the ugly.
 While I may make some excuses, I won’t gloat on past scores after the fact, as the definition “red board” implies.
 This column is more of a handicapping exercise–to determine track biases, horses that had bad trips, overlays that ran deceptively well, and underlays that had no excuses for running poorly–with the goal of picking profitable winners in the future.
-So here it goes . . . the Redboard, volume three:
+So here it goes . . . the Redboard, issue three:

 Keeneland, Sunday, October 7, 2018